Federalism in the United Kingdom: Political party positions

-Members of the UK Labour Party, including their leader Keir Starmer, have supported federalism, but the UK-wide party have not made a commitment.
+Members of the UK Labour Party, including their former leader Keir Starmer, have supported federalism, but the UK-wide party have not made a commitment.
 The Liberal Democrats are the only mainstream political party to have formally adopted a policy for a federal United Kingdom which outlines the structure of the proposed federation in line with the "Three Nations plus English Regions" model.
 Other political parties prefer the status quo or to increase autonomy further than federalism via independence.